sr-murthy/ccm/README.rst

 For more information on the details of the bytecode instructions, as displayed to the console, refer to the `dis documentation (Python 3.7) <https://docs.python.org/3.7/library/dis.html>`_, but a brief summary is given below of the values contained in the lines in the bytecode printout:

-* The first value is an integer representing the (unique) number of the source code line associated with the bytecode instruction (block).
+* The first value is an integer representing the (unique) number of the source line associated with the bytecode instruction (block).
 * The second value is an integer, called the `instruction offset <https://docs.python.org/3.7/library/dis.html#dis.Instruction.offset>`_, representing the (unique) index of the bytecode instruction relative to the starting point of the complete sequence of bytecode instructions, which are in ascending order of offset.
 * The third value, called the `opname <https://docs.python.org/3.7/library/dis.html#dis.Instruction.opname>`_ is the human readable name of the associated bytecode operation.
 * The (possibly null) fourth value is an `argument <https://docs.python.org/3.7/library/dis.html#dis.Instruction.arg>`_ (or parameter) to the bytecode operation (if any).